robertjakob/rigorous/README.md

 ## Vision

-This repository is intended for tools that make scientific publishing more transparent, cheaper, faster, and better.
+This repository is intended for tools that make the creation, evaluation, and distribution of scientific knowledge more transparent, cheaper, faster, and better.
 Let's build this future together.

 ## Project Structure